newwaybrazil/request-service-php/README.md

 # PHP Request Service

 PHP library using Guzzle base to send request to any services.
+Good to use in microservice architecture.

 ### Tech